 A walkthrough of mission critical code shall be conducted some months before acceptance testing of the flight code.
-Project personnel will be invited to this review, in addition to IMPACT team members not involved in the writing of the code.
+Project personnel will be invited to this review in addition to IMPACT team members not involved in the writing of the code.

 4.3.3.
-Test Plan
+Software Acceptance Test Plan

-Software tests will start at the module level.
+• Software tests will start at the module level.
 As the code builds up, system-level testing will start, and the majority of the test time will be targeted at the system level.

-Formal acceptance tests will be performed on the LET sensor, including the flight software, during the SEP integration period.
-Similarly, SEP-Central and its associated software will undergo acceptance tests as a unit, and as part of the SEP sensor suite.
-During environmental tests and suite level testing, more experience and test time with the flight software and real sensor data will be gained, and changes are expected.
-Any subsequent changes in the flight software will result in a repeat of these acceptance tests.
-The tests shall be designed to verify each of the software functional requirements as called out in the requirements documents.
-The SEP Acceptance Test Plan shall be reviewed internally and with Project personnel prior to the start of testing.
-Results of the acceptance tests will be documented in a SEP Acceptance Test Report.
+- A Test Readiness Review shall precede formal acceptance testing.
+STEREO Project personnel will be invited to this review. - Formal acceptance tests will be performed on the LET sensor, including the flight software, during the SEP integration and test phase.
+Similarly, SEP Central and its associated software will undergo acceptance tests as a unit, and as part of the SEP sensor suite. - During environmental tests and suite level testing, more experience and test time with the flight software and real sensor data will be gained, and changes are expected.
+Any subsequent changes in the flight software will result in a repeat of these acceptance tests. - The acceptance tests for the LET and SEP Central flight software shall be designed to verify each of the software functional requirements as called out in the requirements documents and also the functions provided by the Forth operating system, the I/O API, and the multitasking software running on the MISC. - A software requirements verification matrix shall be created and maintained by the SEP team to aid in verifying that the software meets the requirements.
+The matrix will be available for review by the STEREO Project.
+A preliminary software requirements verification matrix will be presented at CDR and a final version will be presented at the Software Acceptance Review, following successful completion of the acceptance tests. - The LET Functional Test Plan (Reference 14) describes many of the tests that will be used during acceptance testing - A Software Acceptance Review shall follow the successful completion of the acceptance tests, and the SEP team shall present a test report.
+STEREO Project will be invited to this review.